juliadaser/FloodedHouse/README.md

 ![Flooded House GIF](/../main/Pictures/FloodedHouse.gif)

 Art is for all!
-This GitHub page provides insight into my building process and includes all files and code used in the project to make _Flooded House_ as transparent as possible.
+This GitHub page provides insight into my building process, and includes all files and code to make _Flooded House_ as transparent as possible.
 This is especially important because _Flooded House_ is a data visualization about climate change - a topic where accuracy and transparency are crucial.

 ## Important Links